vbookshelf/Offline-Photo-Scrubber/README.md

 - Verification Pass: The app doesn't blindly trust its own stripping logic.
 After creating the clean image, it automatically runs a verification scan on the fresh bytes to guarantee that the identifying data is actually gone before displaying the "Save" button.

+## How to manually verify that metadata has been removed

+Both Windows and macOS have built-in inspectors that show basic EXIF and location data.

+### On Windows:

+- Right-click the downloaded, clean image file and select Properties.

+- Go to the Details tab.

+- Scroll down to look for sections like Camera (Camera maker, model, focal length) and GPS (Latitude, Longitude).
+If the file was successfully scrubbed, these fields will either be completely blank or the entire section will be missing.

+### On macOS:

+- Right-click (or Control-click) the clean image file and select Get Info.

+- Expand the More Info section.

+- If the metadata was successfully removed, details like camera model, lens information, and the "Where" (GPS/map location) data will no longer appear.

 <br>